manisha-sawlani/Heart-Disease-Analysis/README.md

 # Conclusion

-    Data Visualization and Data Analysis of the target variable, age features, and whatnot along with its univariate analysis and bivariate analysis.and
+    Data Visualization and Data Analysis of the target variable, age features, with its univariate analysis and bivariate analysis.and
     Feature engineering by plotting continuous and categorical variables.